lyteword/chspurgeon-tod/volume-2/psalm-48.md

 **Verse 10.** As the name of God, so his praises are—

-1\.Supreme.
+1\.
+Supreme.

-2\.Unqualified.
+2\.
+Unqualified.

-3\.Universal.
+3\.
+Universal.

-4\.Everlasting.
+4\.
+Everlasting.

 **Verse 10.** *Thy right hand,* etc.

-1\.The justice of omnipotence.
+1\.
+The justice of omnipotence.

-2\.Omnipotence controlled by justice.
+2\.
+Omnipotence controlled by justice.

-3\.The omnipotence of justice.
+3\.
+The omnipotence of justice.

 **Verse 11.**

-1\.The subjects of his peoples' joy.
+1\.
+The subjects of his peoples' joy.
 Not mercies merely, but judgments

-2\.Reasons: (a) Because they are holy—needful to the purity of moral government; (b) Just—needful to vindicate law; (c) Good—needful for the greatest amount of good.
+2\.
+Reasons: (a) Because they are holy—needful to the purity of moral government; (b) Just—needful to vindicate law; (c) Good—needful for the greatest amount of good.

 **Verse 12.**

-1\.What is to be understood by the preservation and protection of the church?
+1\.
+What is to be understood by the preservation and protection of the church?

-2\.What is meant by searching into, and considering of, these causes and means of the church's preservation?
+2\.
+What is meant by searching into, and considering of, these causes and means of the church's preservation?

-3\.What are those causes and means of the church's preservation, those towers and bulwarks which will not fail?
+3\.
+What are those causes and means of the church's preservation, those towers and bulwarks which will not fail?

-4\.What reason is there why we should thus search into and consider these causes of the church's preservation and protection?
+4\.
+What reason is there why we should thus search into and consider these causes of the church's preservation and protection?

-5\.What is the testimony which we have to give concerning this matter to the ensuing generation? *John Owen's Sermon.*
+5\.
+What is the testimony which we have to give concerning this matter to the ensuing generation? *John Owen's Sermon.*

 **Verse 14.** (*first clause* ).
 This is the language of a *proprietary* in God: 1.
 Of an *assured* proprietary—"This God is *our* God."
 2. Of a *permanent* proprietary— *for ever and ever.* 3.
 Of an *exulting* proprietary. *W. Jay.*

 **Verse 14.**

-1\.The language of discrimination. *This* God. *This* God in Christ, in the church.
+1\.
+The language of discrimination. *This* God. *This* God in Christ, in the church.

-2\.The language of Faith— *our* God.
+2\.
+The language of Faith— *our* God.

-3\.Of Hope— *For ever and ever.*
+3\.
+Of Hope— *For ever and ever.*

-4\.Of Resignation— *He will be our guide,* etc.
+4\.
+Of Resignation— *He will be our guide,* etc.